Music talks to me. It may offer visions of hope, renewal, peace or comfort. It may point me to new ways of thinking, living, feeling or being.

 And I talk back.
 I share my own visions.
 I check if I’ve grasped the message, and try to say it back again.
 A conversation starts.

-Part of my response comes at the piano.
-Through new sonorities and textures, I express truths from my own background.
-I also present melodies, harmonies, rhythms and themes from spirituals, sometimes exploring traditional contexts, and sometimes trying out new ones.
+Through new sonorities and textures, I respond to the spirituals from my own background.
+I present melodies, harmonies, rhythms and themes from spirituals, sometimes exploring traditional contexts, and sometimes trying out new ones.
 My response is as much question as answer, and I invite new responses — musical, visual, verbal, — from the audience and anyone whose experience spirituals can voice.